JesseBausell/hs6PROCESS_INTERACTIVE/README.md

 # hs6PROCESS_INTERACTIVE
-Consistent with up to date protocols , hs6PROCESS_INTERACTIVE processes raw backscattering data as sampled in natural water bodies using HOBI Labs Hydroscat-6 (hs6). hs6PROCESS_SEABASS should is also designed to be compatible with Hydroscat-4 and 2.
+Consistent with up to date protocols, hs6PROCESS_INTERACTIVE processes raw backscattering data as sampled in natural water bodies using HOBI Labs Hydroscat-6 (hs6). hs6PROCESS_SEABASS should is also designed to be compatible with Hydroscat-4 and 2.

-This Matlab script processes raw backscattering coefficients, as sampled in natural water bodies using HOBI Labs Hydroscat-6 Backscattering Meter and Fluorometer (hs6).
-Consistent with up to date protocols, hs6PROCESS_INTERACTIVE processes raw backscattering data (engineering units) sampled in natural water bodies using hs6. hs6PROCESS_INTERACTIVE is designed to be compatible with Hydroscat-4 (hs4) and Hydroscat-2 (hs2), however it remains untested with these two instrument variants.
-We also point out that, the expectation for two fluorescence (fl) channels is hardcoded into the hs6PROCESS_SEABASS script.
+This Matlab script processes backscattering coefficients, as sampled in natural water bodies using HOBI Labs Hydroscat-6 Backscattering Meter and Fluorometer (hs6).
+Consistent with up to date protocols, hs6PROCESS_INTERACTIVE processes raw backscattering data (engineering units) sampled in natural water bodies using hs6. hs6PROCESS_INTERACTIVE is also designed to be compatible with Hydroscat-4 (hs4) and Hydroscat-2 (hs2)] instrument variants.
+We point out however that the expectation for two fluorescence (fl) channels is hardcoded into the hs6PROCESS_SEABASS script.
 Thus (uncorrected) input hs6 data MUST contain two fl channels.
 Otherwise it may not work properly.
 The wavelengths of these hardcoded  fl channels are as follows: 470 excitation/510 emission (channel 1) and 442 excitation/700 emission (channel 2).
 Nevertheless, if these wavelength values are incorrect, user should not worry. hs6PROCESS_SEABASS does not perform any processing steps on fl values that require knowing the correct fl wavelengths.
 This means that user can simply "correct" fl wavelengths in the output files after processing.

 hs6PROCESS_INTERACTIVE uses up to date processing protocols (as of June 2019) to process backscattering coefficients, which it outputs as both individual as well as depth-binned spectra.
 All output data products are formatted as to be consistent with Hydrolight 5.0.
-User should run hs6PROCESS_INTERACTIVE AFTER running acs_PROCESS_INTERACTIVE, if he/she wishes to perform Doxaran et al. (2016) sigma-correction.
+User should run hs6PROCESS_INTERACTIVE AFTER running acsPROCESS_INTERACTIVE, if he/she wishes to perform Doxaran et al. (2016) sigma-correction.

 Inputs:
 metadata_HeaderFile_hs6.txt - ascii file containing metadata required to process hs6 data